vsellappa/HDF-Workshop/README.md

 ![Image](https://github.com/zoharsan/HDF-Workshop/blob/master/Lab3_step11.png)

-12. Now SCP the template you downloaded to the ````/tmp```` directory on your EC2 instance.
-If you are using Windows you will need to download WinSCP (https://winscp.net/eng/download.php)
+12. Now SCP the template you downloaded to the ````/tmp```` directory on your VM.
+If you are using Windows on your workstation, you will need to download WinSCP (https://winscp.net/eng/download.php)

 Example: ```scp MiniFi_Flow.xml bamako.field.hortonworks.com:/tmp```